Last updated: May 4, 2026

 What is Arizona’s Senior Freeze, and does it freeze my tax bill?

 Arizona’s senior “freeze” is the Property Valuation Protection Option.
 It freezes the home’s limited property value for a renewable three-year period if you meet the age, ownership, residency, and income rules.
-It does not freeze the final tax bill, because the bill still depends on local tax rates.
-For the 2026 cycle, county materials such as the Maricopa application show the current income limits and the September 1 deadline.
+It does not freeze the final tax bill because the bill still depends on local tax rates.

 Where do I apply for widow, disability, or veteran property-tax relief in Arizona?